 Governments generally don’t get involved in vaccine distribution.
 However, the sense of urgency in developing and distributing a COVID-19 vaccine has changed the calculus, according to logistics experts.
 The Trump administration is working closely with private industry to develop a vaccine, and it is expected to be equally proactive if and when the efforts turn to distribution.
 Because government input in vaccine logistics is so uncommon and no one knows in what direction this White House will head, the supply chain needs to be prepared for anything, experts said.
 Layered on top of that uncertainty is a frayed geopolitical environment that may pit countries against each other in vaccine development and distribution, rather than governments collaborating toward a solution.

 Should distribution ramp up, it is likely airlines will be pressed into service first because of their speed-to-market capabilities.
 Typically, the bellies of the passenger aircraft would be an ideal conveyance for the vaccine.
 However, the pandemic has indefinitely grounded nearly all international passenger flights, taking the bellies with them.
-According to Schadegg of Unitrans, air cargo capacity, whether it be scheduled freighters, charters or so-called passenger freighters — passenger aircraft hastily reconfigured to carry main-deck cargo on seats or on cabin floors with the seats removed — are fully committed.
+According to Schadegg of Unitrans, air cargo capacity, whether it be scheduled freighters, charters or so-called passenger freighters — passenger aircraft hastily reconfigured to carry main-deck cargo on seats or on cabin floors with the seats removed — is fully committed.

 Schadegg’s comments are supported by a story published earlier this month in the trade publication The Loadstar.
 The story cited data from a consultancy that global air “load factors,” a key measure of demand, had hit their highest point last week since 2018.
 Goldberg of DHL Global Forwarding, the world’s largest air forwarder, said that while global capacity is down about 25% from a year ago, the trans-Pacific trade lanes have more capacity year-on-year due to a large influx of charter aircraft deployed to replace the lost belly lift.